ibrahimyzc/Numerical-Analysis-Projects/Domain Decomposition for Mixed Finite Elements/README.md

 3.  **Run Test Problems**:

-    Run the problems from Project 2:
+    Run the problems from the project `Mixed Finite Element Methods for Flow `:

 - **Case 1**: $p(x, y) = x^3 + y^3$ in $\Omega = (0, 1) \times (0, 1)$ with $\alpha = 1$ and $\mathbf{K} = 1$.